ericwbailey/ericwbailey.website/source/writing/where-do-you-start-measuring-distance-from-when-the-origin-is-the-bottom-of-a-block-of-text.md

 ## The confusion

-At first blush, each one of these properties hypothetically makes a good origin point to measure from.
+At first blush, each one of these properties hypothetically makes a good origin point to start measuring from.
 However, there’s some nuance to consider:

 ### Baseline